Bachelor of Science in Health Information Administration

 To become credentialed, students in the health information administration program must successfully complete IU Northwest degree requirements for a bachelor of science in health information administration and pass the certification examination, the RHIA, administered by the national professional association, the American Health Information Management Association.

-BS program note: The Health Information Administration (HIA) program is in Candidacy Status, pending accreditation review by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
-This accreditation is required for the student to write the national certification exam, the RHIA, upon graduation.
+The Health Information Administration program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

 - Professional courses at the 300 and 400 levels are 100% online